FAQs for health professionals (children aged 5-11)

 • What is the recommended vaccine for this age-group?

-• What is the recommended dose?
+• What is the recommended dose of this vaccine?

 • What is the recommended interval since the last dose?